sms777/react-calculator/README.md

-a simple web based calculator built using React for Javascript.
+A simple web based calculator built using React for Javascript.
+Started with create-react-app project. \

+- clone and use 'npm start'